magentabusiness/IoT-Quickstart/docs/Ublox_SARA_R412/NBIoT_Network_Selection.md

 --> OK

 AT+CSQ                              //Signal quality
---> +CSQ: 31,99
+--> +CSQ: 18,99
 --> OK
 ```

-# AT commands to connect with network and response from Module
+# AT commands to connect with NBIoT network and response from Module

 ```